 The Keck Lab is located on the shore of Lake Matoaka within the Chesapeake Bay watershed, and the surrounding College Woods is the largest remaining, contiguous stand of second growth forest in the city of Williamsburg.
 Student and faculty researchers thus have the opportunity to study a wide array of environments right on their doorstep, including pristine forests and streams, freshwater lakes and tidal wetlands.
 With ongoing development in the surrounding region, the impacts of human alteration of landscapes also can be measured directly in ecologic, economic and social contexts.

-Lake Matoaka is one of over 3500 impoundments in the Commonwealth of Virginia, and small impoundments probably number in the millions nationwide.
+Lake Matoaka is one of over 3,500 impoundments in the Commonwealth of Virginia, and small impoundments probably number in the millions nationwide.
 To this end, the lake and surrounding watershed are model systems for multidisciplinary examination of environmental interconnections from local to global scales.
-Further, William and Mary is one of only a few universities in the nation with access to diverse environmental settings so close to its campus.
-The Keck Lab is poised to exploit the unique opportunity to fully integrate environmental research and learning at the College of William and Mary.
+Further, W&M is one of only a few universities in the nation with access to diverse environmental settings so close to its campus.
+The Keck Lab is poised to exploit the unique opportunity to fully integrate environmental research and learning at W&M.